Nature will bear the closest inspection. She invites us to lay our eye level with her smallest leaf, and take an insect view of its plain.

 Distance: 7.3 miles | Elevation Gain: 1,270′

 We awoke to a freezing morning and took our breakfast, hot tea, and coffee up the trail to a sunny clearing along the lake.
-Most of the forested slopes were burnt to a crisp, but pockets of green trees remained here and there.
+Most of the forested slopes were burnt to a crisp, but pockets of green trees still remained here and there.
 Cougar Lake was peacefully beautiful in the light of day and the air was full of the tiny meeps of pika.
 From the sound of it, there was a pretty healthy pika population living in the surrounding talus fields that had survived the fire just fine!

 We decided to keep our cozy camp at Cougar Lake and day hike to Big Hidden Lake with lighter packs.
 I was happy to give my legs a break and since it was only 3 miles to the upper lake, we’d have all day to explore.

-So far from the trailhead all the way to Cougar Lake, the trail had been in surprisingly good condition.
+From the trailhead all the way to Cougar Lake, the trail had been in surprisingly good condition.
 Some fire erosion had caused a few narrow spots, which for hikers isn’t a problem, but I’d certainly be a bit nervous with stock.
 The work that’s been done to clear the trail is impressive.

 When we reached the south end of First Hidden Lake, we saw tons of animal tracks in the dried end of the lake bed, just like the west side of Cougar Lake.
 Without hesitation Laurel and I climbed down the rocky slope to get a closer look.
 We were in wildlife geek heaven and could barely contain our excitement.